Project-706: Plutonium route

-On 11 March 1983, PAEC, successfully tested the non-weapon grade plutonium device in Kirana Hills under the leadership of Munir Ahmad Khan with Ishfaq Ahmad heading the test team."Pakistan Became a Nuclear State in 1983-Dr. Samar", The Nation, (Islamabad) 2 May 2003 accessed on 6 August 2009 The 10 kg non-weaponized grade 239Pu, and the natural uranium came from New-Labs at PINSTECH institute, and the detonation system of the implosion devices was developed at the Directorate of Technical Development (DTD) of PAEC under the leadership of Hafeez Qureshi.
+On 11 March 1983, PAEC, successfully tested the non-weapon grade plutonium device in Kirana Hills under the leadership of Munir Ahmad Khan with Ishfaq Ahmad heading the test team.
+The 10 kg non-weaponized grade 239Pu, and the natural uranium came from New-Labs at PINSTECH institute, and the detonation system of the implosion devices was developed at the Directorate of Technical Development (DTD) of PAEC under the leadership of Hafeez Qureshi.

 The successful cold fission test was witnessed by PAEC chairman Munir Ahmad Khan, General Khalid Mahmud Arif, Air Vice-Marshal (Major-General) Michael John O'Brian, and then-Chairman of Senate, Ghulam Ishaq Khan.
-The nuclear device was indigenously developed by the PAEC's research wing, Directorate of Technical Development (DTD), headed by Mr. Muhammad Hafeez Qureshi."Pakistan Became a Nuclear State in 1983-Dr. Samar", The Nation, (Islamabad) 2 May 2003 accessed on 6 August 2009 Also, it was Qureshi's designed and developed plutonium-based nuclear device, which was developed during the period of the 1980s under the umbrella of Project-706.
+The nuclear device was indigenously developed by the PAEC's research wing, Directorate of Technical Development (DTD), headed by Mr. Muhammad Hafeez Qureshi.
+Also, it was Qureshi's designed and developed plutonium-based nuclear device, which was developed during the period of the 1980s under the umbrella of Project-706.
 Pakistan, under the leadership of Samar Mubarakmand, who tested the two nuclear device on 30 May 1998 at the Kharan desert, with the codename Chagai-II.

 Libya and Project-706

 According to Time magazine, Pakistan received hundreds of millions of dollars for Project-706 from Libya.
 In return, Libya sent scientists to study Pakistan's enrichment advances.
 Nominally, the Libyan payments were made in return for Pakistani military assistance.

 Prime minister Zulfikar Ali Bhutto invited Libya to join Project-706 as Libya was the sole financier of Pakistan's Project-706.
 Libya also hoped that by following Pakistan's Project-706, Libya could have its own nuclear weapon program.
 Libya responded to the invitation by preparing and sending its small team of nuclear scientists to the Pakistan's high-powered nuclear research institutions.

 By the time Libya had joined the research, Bhutto was hanged after a military coup d'état by Chief of Army Staff Muhammad Zia-ul-Haq.
-According to Time magazine, General Zia had opposed Bhutto's idea of Libya joining Project-706.
-In 1977, after General Zia took over the government, Libya's connection with Project-706 was immediately cut.
-According to the Time article, General Zia personally disliked and distrusted Colonel Gaddafi.
-Zia quickly excluded Libyan scientists from Project-706, resulting in Libyans leaving Pakistan.
+According to Time magazine, Zia had opposed Bhutto's idea of Libya joining Project-706.
+In 1977, after Zia took over the government, Libya's connection with Project-706 was immediately cut, resulting in Libyan scientists leaving Pakistan.
+According to the Time article, Zia personally disliked and distrusted Colonel Gaddafi.